7 Reasons for a Photo Safari to Africa

 The same applies to photography.
 Spending time with your camera out on the African plains is the best ‘on the job’ learning imaginable.

 Learning how to rely on auto-focus as a herd of elephants saunters towards you is definitely going to be memorable.
 Imagine choosing the composition of a pride of lions, being provided with the perfect natural lighting to capture sleeping cheetahs in the shade of a tree, or helped to find the best angle for shooting flamingo and buffalo in one of the National Parks.
 Those are truly lessons that you will never forget.

 A photo safari to Africa is the most amazing setting to hone and fine-tune your camera skills.
 You can learn fundamental skills such as exposure, focus, and composition, right through to learning all the technical complexities and capabilities of your equipment.

 These are techniques and skills that you will fondly remember and use forever, even basic methods that teach you to get to grips with your camera.

-5. A photo safari to Africa = Friendships
+A Photo Safari to Africa = Friendships

-You might be amazed to learn just how many people start a photo safari to Africa as fellow photographers and leave as friends.
+You might be amazed to learn just how many people start a photo safari to Africa as fellow photographers, and leave as friends.

 The enthusiasm and creativity of like-minded folk are infectious and encourages everyone to try different styles and methods.
 Not everyone would approach a subject in the same manner; when people of various competencies share ideas and tips, powerful shots are often the result.
 Add a dedicated professional wildlife photographer to the mix and the combination can be mind-blowing.